 LoginID’s DirectWeb Plugin enables your WordPress application’s end users to utilize FIDO/FIDO2 certified passwordless authentication, including the ability to provide more sensitive operations such as credential management.
 By leveraging the end user’s existing device biometrics you can quickly integrate multi-factor authentication into your site.
-Our service is now compatible with WooCommerce and is aligned with PSD2, GDPR, CCPA, and HIPPA.
+Our service is aligned with PSD2, GDPR, CCPA, and HIPPA.

 – Biometric information never leaves your device (based on FIDO/FIDO2 principles), not stored in the cloud.

 – Eliminate the need for your users to enter a password when they log in to your website from their primary device.